raghavthapar/Github-Notes/Branching.md

 6. `git branch -m <newBranchName>` -> This command is used to rename a branch.

    - The only catch is that we have to be on the branch that we have to delete.

+**-- HOW GIT STORES HEAD AND BRANCHES --**

+- HEAD is just a commit that is used to reference the current branch.
+Inside the .git folder, the HEAD always refers to the current branch folder

+- As for branches, they refer to the most recent commit that is made on that branch.
+If the recent commit is starting from 9ffd, then the branch file will only contain the recent hash, that is 9ffd.